Majors and Minor

 A minor in biological sciences requires a minimum of 18 hours.
 At least 9 credit hours must be earned in residence at Vanderbilt.
 Credit hours for the minor must include: BSCI 1510, 1511, 1510L, 2210, either 1511L or 1512L, and at least one additional intermediate (BSCI 2000-level) course.
 No more than two credit hours of BSCI 3850, 3860, 3861, or 3961 may be counted toward the minor.

-Current undergraduates can find more detailed information on matters including advising, research courses and immersion, and teaching opportunities, and frequently asked questions under the Resources>Undergraduate Students menu.
+Current undergraduates can read more details about advising, research courses and Immersion, teaching opportunities, and frequently asked questions on the Student Resources page.